wheresalice/ansible-playbooks/README.md

 # Ansible Playbooks

-This repository configures the base setup for servers that @wheresalice manages
+This repository configures the base setup for servers that @wheresalice manages.
+This currently just includes services.wheresalice.info

+Everything running on services.wheresalice.info is in docker and comes from a separate private git repository (it unfortunately requires some hardcoded passwords for now)

+## Onboarding

+1. Raise an issue to request access, which will include the private git repo for managing docker compose
+2. Raise a PR to get yourself added to `group_vars/wheresalice.yml` to get ssh access to the servers

+Note that I probably won't approve this unless I already know you

 ## Using this repository